THE BIG FOUR

 When to Check Your Ceres

-• Patterns with food, feeding, or eating
+• Patterns with food, feeding, or care rituals

 • Taking on serious caregiving for another person